skilesare/immortality/the_pattern_language/sup_supply.md

 Therefore:

-**Support specific meta data around transactions that help track the past supply of goods and services and the prices that were paid.**
+**Support specific metadata around transactions that help track the past supply of goods and services and the prices that were paid.**

 ----------
 Track item supply and price paid in the public ledger **(PLG)**.